Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/AOVs.md

                 // Allocate the RTHandle that will store the intermediate results m_TmpRT = RTHandles.Alloc(camera.pixelWidth, camera.pixelHeight);

-                // Add the reuesto to a new AOVRequestBuilder var aovRequestBuilder = new AOVRequestBuilder();
+                // Add the request to a new AOVRequestBuilder var aovRequestBuilder = new AOVRequestBuilder();
                 aovRequestBuilder.Add(aovRequest,
                     bufferId => m_TmpRT,